cakephp/docs/en/development/routing.rst

     });

 In the above example, the two uses of the ``/blog`` scope do not share middleware.
-However, both of these scopes will inherit middleware defied in their enclosing scopes.
+However, both of these scopes will inherit middleware defined in their enclosing scopes.

 Grouping Middleware
 -------------------